 Feeding the Fish and Ducks

 One of my toddler’s favorite activities was to feed the fish and ducks at the lake on the plantation farm.
-This only costs $.50 and is totally worth it!
+This costs less than a dollar and is totally worth it!
 There are countless fish who love to jump out of the water just to be fed.

 The food is in a quarter machine so you can feed as much as you like!
 We spent a lot of our time here.
 There are even ducks who swim around who will eat as well.
 There is a gate around the pond to keep everyone safe.

 There you have it, all the information you need on how to visit the Dole Pineapple Plantation in Hawaii!
 It’s definitely worth it if you love learning about agriculture and the history of pineapples and Hawaii.
 You’ll learn so much during your visit, but through hands-on experiences and lots of fun, you won’t even feel like you are learning!